 For each transaction on the platform, the value is split as below:

-Bounty is the sum paid for the Validators for identifying issues or plagiarim in the codes registered, to perform the role of Bounty Hunter
+Bounty is the sum paid for the Validators for identifying issues or plagiarism in the codes registered, to perform the role of Bounty Hunter

 Bounty value: Accrued bounty comes from 3% of every transaction.
 Bifurcation of 3% is: Consider, x = Total Transaction 0.3% * (x) from 10% * (InvenTrust share) --- A 0.3% * (x) from 10% * (Validator share) --- B 2.4% * (x) from 80% * (Holder share) --- C Bounty = A + B + C

-Bounty validation follow is the same principle of rights validation and is evaluated by multiple Scouts.
-If majority Scouts validate the bounty, it is deemed successful.
-If Bounty is won the bounty hunter takes 90% of bounty value and the remaining 10% is distributed among the Scouts with concensus.
+Bounty validation follow is the same principle of rights validation and is evaluated by multiple Validators.
+If majority Validators validate the bounty, it is deemed successful.
+If Bounty is won the bounty hunter takes 90% of bounty value and the remaining 10% is distributed among the Validators with concensus.

-If the Bounty is lost, the 10% stake by the bounty hunter is lost, which is shared amonst Scouts with majority concensus.
+If the Bounty is lost, the 10% stake by the bounty hunter is lost, which is shared amonst Validators with majority concensus.

 Bounty incentive is given to validators involved in validating the claim submitted by bounty hunter